GEAR COMPARISON

 The SLX DC is lighter.
 Does that actually matter for an all-day cranking session?

-The 0.3 oz difference (7.6 oz vs. 7.9 oz) is real but not the primary fatigue driver on a cranking setup.
-Rod weight, rod balance with the reel, and grip size affect fatigue far more than 0.3 oz of reel weight.
+The 0.2 oz difference (7.6 oz vs. 7.8 oz on the HG model) is real but not the primary fatigue driver on a cranking setup.
+Rod weight, rod balance with the reel, and grip size affect fatigue far more than 0.2 oz of reel weight.
 Where the weight difference becomes relevant is in a finesse skipping setup — a lighter reel on a lighter rod compounds meaningfully.
 For a heavy crankbait rod, the weight difference is essentially noise.

 Both reels have I-DC4.
 If I'm a beginner to baitcasting, does it matter which one I start with?

 For pure backlash prevention and learning the mechanics of baitcasting, the I-DC4 system in the SLX DC is functionally identical to the Curado DC.
 The digital braking system is the feature that most dramatically affects the learning experience, and both reels deliver it equally.
-A beginner will not notice the Super Free Spool advantage, the MicroModule gearing refinement, or the bearing quality difference.
+A beginner will not notice the MicroModule gearing refinement or the bearing count difference.
 The SLX DC is the smarter starting point — save the Curado DC upgrade for when you know exactly what you're asking a reel to do.

 I fish both freshwater and occasional brackish water.
 Which reel holds up better in light saltwater exposure?